TMorville/tmorville.github.io/_projects/free-energy.md

 layout: single
 ---

 ### Based on [K. Friston](http://www.fil.ion.ucl.ac.uk/~karl/A%20free%20energy%20principle%20for%20the%20brain.pdf) and [R. Bogacz](http://www.sciencedirect.com/science/article/pii/S0022249615000759) a learning scheme is implemented using gradient descent on a free-energy potential.
-In the following the framework is guided by biological semantics to maximise intuition - but generally this method can (and has been) applied to many different problems.

 If you're familiar with Bayes, but not approximate inference, I suggest that you skip **Part I** and head to **Part II**.
-If you're familiar with both, you probably won't learn much in the following, as it is very basic.
+If you're familiar with both, you probably won't learn much in the following as it is very basic.
 Lets begin!

 ### Biological intuition
 Consider a theoretical one-dimensional thermoregulator.
 This simple organism stays alive by maximising sojourn time in a optimal temperature state, which we assumed to be defined on evolutionary time.
 A homeostatic mechanism could be simple feedback control, like the thermostat on a heater.
 Unlike the thermostat which has direct access to (and control over) temperature, the thermoregulator relies on efferent signaling to infer and control its hidden state - temperature.
 The only signal the regulator has access to is the real (euclidian) distance between its current temperature, and the optimal temperature.
 This absolite distance on $$\mathbb{R}$$ is the _homeostatic error_ $$\epsilon$$ and is communicated via. a noisy efferent signal $$s$$.
 The non-linear function $$g(\epsilon)$$ relates homeostatic error to percieved efferent signal, such that when homeostatic error is exactly $$\epsilon$$ the percieved efferent signal is normally distributed with mean $$g(\epsilon)$$ and variance $$\Sigma_\epsilon$$.